Serial-Studio/Serial-Studio/README.md

 #### Cloning

 This repository makes use of [`git submodule`](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-In order to clone it, execute this commands on your Terminal:
+In order to clone it, execute these commands on your Terminal:

 	git clone https://github.com/Serial-Studio/Serial-Studio
 	cd Serial-Studio